Sleep study

 A sleep study is a test that records the activity of the body during sleep.
 There are five main types of sleep studies that use different methods to test for different sleep characteristics and disorders.
-These include simple sleep studies, polysomnography, multiple sleep latency tests (MSLTs), maintenance of wakefulness tests (MWTs), and home sleep tests (HSTs).
+These include simple sleep studies, polysomnography, multiple sleep latency tests, maintenance of wakefulness tests, and home sleep tests.
 In medicine, sleep studies have been useful in identifying and ruling out various sleep disorders.
 Sleep studies have also been valuable to psychology, in which they have provided insight into brain activity and the other physiological factors of both sleep disorders and normal sleep.
 This has allowed further research to be done on the relationship between sleep and behavioral and psychological factors.

 Utility

 Depending on the method being used, sleep studies can help diagnose or rule out the following disorders: